 In this step we consider the timing of your marketing efforts (your marketing calendar) and their cost (your marketing budget).
 Consider both one-time and ongoing costs separately.

-These two examples show how professional services firms can produce specific, actionable marketing plans using the seven step process.
+These two examples show how professional services firms of different sizes can produce specific, actionable marketing plans using the seven step process.
 Now let’s turn our attention to some of the top marketing planning tips.
 These may help you solve common planning challenges.

 Top Marketing Planning Tips